sr-murthy/continuedfractions/docs/sources/rational-points.rst

    RationalPoint(3/4, 1/2)

 This is a linear transformation described by the matrix :math:`\begin{bmatrix}0 & 1 \\1 & 0 \end{bmatrix}`.

+Other transformations such as reflection in the axes or a given line, and translation in coordinates, may be added in the future.

 .. _rational-points.metrics: